-Suspensions will be assigned as either Friday school(s), in-school-detentions (ISD) or out of school days.
+Suspensions will be assigned as out of school suspensions.

 During suspensions, students will receive their assignments for the days missed.
-(Work that is completed and turned in the day the student returns from suspension will be graded and full credit earned will be awarded).
+(Work that is completed and turned in the day the student returns from suspension will be graded and full credit earned will be awarded.
 Any work that is not completed by the date of return will result in a zero.
-A student who receives a suspension will have his or her final term grade, in which the suspension falls, deducted by two percentage points for every day he or she is suspended (i.e., a 3-day suspension in September results in a 6% deduction from the final first term grade in all of the student's classes).